FIFA World Cup 2026 Mexico Opening Ceremony: Start Time, Performers, Live Stream

 World Cup 2026 Mexico Opening Ceremony Performers

-Maná anchors the show.
-Mexico’s biggest rock band of the last three decades, Grammy and Latin Grammy heavyweights, with stadium tours that sell out continents.
-Their inclusion sets the tone: this is a serious music night, not a token cultural gesture.
+Maná brings Mexican rock royalty.
+The country’s biggest band of the last three decades, Grammy and Latin Grammy heavyweights, with stadium tours that sell out continents.
+Their set anchors the homegrown side of the bill.

 Alejandro Fernández carries regional Mexican royalty into the lineup.
 The son of the late Vicente Fernández brings ranchera and mariachi traditions onto the world’s largest pre-match stage, a deliberate nod to Mexican musical heritage.

 Belinda represents the modern Mexican pop generation.
-Latin Grammy nominee, social media powerhouse, and a key crossover act for younger global audiences who follow Spanish-language pop on streaming and TikTok.
+A Latin Grammy nominee and social media powerhouse, she is a key crossover act for younger global audiences who follow Spanish-language pop on streaming and TikTok.

 Los Ángeles Azules bring the cumbia.
 The Iztapalapa-born family group has defined Mexican party music since the 1980s, with collaborations crossing into pop, rock, and reggaeton territory.
 Their set is designed to move the entire stadium.

 Lila Downs is the cultural depth signal.
 The Grammy-winning vocalist has spent her career championing indigenous Mexican music, blending Mixtec and Zapotec traditions with jazz, blues, and folk.
-Her presence ensures the ceremony doesn’t reduce Mexican music to its commercial top layer.
+Her presence ensures the ceremony does not reduce Mexican music to its commercial top layer.

 J Balvin crosses the border from Colombia.
 The Medellín-born reggaeton superstar sits among the most-streamed Latin artists in the world, with global hits that have shaped the genre’s mainstream reach.
 He represents the Latin American expansion of the lineup beyond Mexico’s borders.